eclipse-archived/ceylon-lang.org/blog/2015-06-21-constructors.md

   for overloading.
 I can't have a constructor that takes a `List<Float>` and another which takes a `List<Integer>`, since these two parameter types have the same erasure.
-- Constructor references (`Constructor::new` in Java) can be ambiguous, depending on the context.
+- Constructor references (`Class::new` in Java) can be ambiguous, depending on the context.

 Third, constructors aren't forced to initialize the instance variables of the class.
 All Java types have a "default"